 - 23. The Mission: A card game to introduce exploration, new frontier, and science vocabulary from the 3rd and 4th grade curriculum.

 - 24. Antonym List (Excel) This list can be sorted and used for the bulletin board.
 It’s easier to keep track of the words that have already been used.

 - 25. Antonym Reversal Sentences present vocabulary within a context.
 Student’s then use an antonym to reverse the logic.
 Click here for a free sample.

 - Click on the cover below for the Teachers Pay Teachers full version

 - 26. The Core State Standards put a strong emphasis on vocabulary words that occur frequently in academic text.
 These are often referred to as Tier II vocabulary.
 Understanding Tier II words can improve comprehension of text and have a bigger impact on a students academic performance when we concentrate on teaching them.
 Students come across these words when reading Science, Social Studies and English text.
-These task cards introduce words in short paragraphs and activities that include definition matching and comprehension activities.
-There are two sets.
-Challenge I uses 3rd and 4th grade vocabulary and Challenge II uses 5th and 6th grade vocabulary.

 - For a Free sample click here.